-Access doors need to be fire rated to protect gas lines, electrical wiring, heating, ventilation, and air conditioning.
+Access doors need to be fire-rated, like the BA-FD-HG Fire-Rated Heavy Gauge Access Door, to protect gas lines, electrical wiring, heating, ventilation, and air conditioning.
 Anything flammable needs to be taken into consideration.

 Different ratings indicate how well a door or assembly is built to withstand fire.
 This is dependent on factors such as intensity of the fire and how the access door is mounted.

 The fire rating for an access door is usually based on time.